odrnk/bookmarkext/docs/initial_plan.md

 - add the records into `bookmark_tag` table, i.e. for each bookmark if it has `tagId` tag, then add also `parentTagId` tag and its ascendants

 Note: This method will be used when a new tag is created inside another and when a tag is copied and pasted into a new parent tag.
+Todo: it should not be used for tag creation.
+Create a separate method for that.

 ## Remove parent-child relation between tags
 ```json